grz0zrg/fas/README.md

 Phase modulation (PM) is a mean to generate sounds by modulating the phase of an oscillator (carrier) from another oscillator (modulator), it is very similar to frequency modulation (FM).

-PM synthesis in Fragment use a simple algorithm with one carrier and one modulator (with feedback level), the modulator amplitude and frequency can be set with B or A channel.
+PM synthesis in Fragment use a simple algorithm with one carrier and one modulator with filtered feedback.

+Modulator amplitude and frequency can be set with B and A channel, modulator feedback amount can be set with integral part of B channel.

 PM synthesis is one of the fastest method to generate sounds and is able to do re-synthesis.

+The typical index of modulation of standard FM synths can be computed by doing : modulator frequency / carrier frequency

 #### RGBA interpretation